tri3h/webserver/README.md

 ## How to run
 Before the first run, a config file should be filled.
 It is **Server.config** in the folder *Configs*.
+You need to fill information for connection to a database and server.
+Also you can fill information about default admin.
+Then the program will create default admin in the database when it starts (but only if there is no admin in the database yet).
+The token of the created admin will be displayed in the logger on level info.
 Also it may be necessary to use a command *stack setup*.

 After that the project may be started by typing *stack run* into command line while being in the project folder.
-If there are no admins in the database, the program will ask about creating default admin.

 ## How to use scripts
 Scripts from folder *scripts* may be run with bash in two ways: with *user* parameters and with *default* parameters.